kilkelly/redux-localstorage-simple/README.md

 }
 ```

-- states (Array, optional) - This is an optional array of strings specifying which parts of the Redux state tree you would like to load from LocalStorage. e.g. ["user", "products"].
+- states (Array, optional) - This is an optional array of strings specifying which parts of the Redux state tree you want to load from LocalStorage. e.g. ["user", "products"].
 These parts of the state tree must have been previously saved using the `save` method.
 Typically states have identical names to your Redux reducers.
 If you do not specify any states then your entire Redux state tree will be loaded from LocalStorage.
 - namespace (String, optional) - If you have saved your entire state tree or parts of your state tree with a namespace you will need to specify it in order to load it from LocalStorage.
 - namespaceSeparator (String, optional) - If you have saved entire state tree or parts of your state tree with a namespaceSeparator, you will need to specify it in order to load it from LocalStorage.
 - preloadedState (Object, optional) - Passthrough for the `preloadedState` argument in Redux's `createStore` method.
 See section **Advanced Usage** below.